Free Instrument Lending Program for Young People

 The Play It Forward! program operates much like your public library:

-• Young people will be required to complete an application and provide parental consent to participation
+• Young people are asked to complete an application and provide parental consent to participation

 • The estimated value of the instrument will be stated in an agreement that encourages responsibility for the instrument by the borrower.

 • Participants are expected to send a thank-you note to the instrument donor, if applicable, or to the Foundation.

 In addition, participants are asked to locate a mentor in their area who will assist them in learning the basics of their instrument and the etiquette of playing with others in a disciplined musical environment.